TrevorKinsie/boom-bot/README.md

 # Boom Bot

-A Telegram bot that provides boom counts and plays Craps.
+A Telegram bot that provides boom counts and plays Craps and does a couple other things...

 ## Features